Dpdl-io/DpdlEngine/README.md

  Dpdl Java API Documentation (available only on the registered verison of DpdlEngine)

-## Licensing

-Dpdl is a proprietary software developed by SEE Solutions.
-A valid license key file 'LicenseKeyDpdl' is required to run the software.
-The 'DpdlEngine lite' version of the software can be downloaded as a fFree trial shareware (see Download section below).
-The professional version of DpdlEngine is released on custom licensing models depending on type of use and application domain.
-Feel free to get a quotationor more info by writing to info@dpdl.io

-All Dpdl sample scripts and Dpdl sample applications published on this repository are released under the MIT License agreement.

 ## DOWNLOAD 'DpdlEngine lite' release package (Demo trial version)

 The 'DpdlEngine lite' Demo release (v1.0) can be downloaded as Free trial shareware (with some limitations),